Skip to main content

 Negative stock does not always stop posting.
 It is reported as an exception so the issue can be reviewed.

-Recipe Reports
+Recipe reports

 Recipes can be used in inventory reporting.
 Inventory reports can be filtered by: